tomhodgins/jsincss/README.md

 npm install jsincss
 ```

-Another option that works for building or testing, that isn't ideal for production use, is linking to the module directly from a CDN like unpkg:
+Another option is linking to the module directly from a CDN like unpkg:

 ```html
 <script type=module>